Inside: These easy DIY Wood Lanterns make fabulous decorations for the interior or exterior of your home and makes great use of scrap wood.

 - 4 – 1 inch x 1 inch (feet)

 To make the side supports I ripped cut 1 x 4s, 1 inch wide.
-For the feet I cut four 1 inch feet off of the ripped cut 1 x 4s from the support.These are the pieces that made up each lantern.
-STEPS FOR SCRAP WOOD LANTERNS
+For the feet I cut four 1 inch pieces off of the ripped cut 1 x 4 supports.These are the pieces that made up each lantern.

 I love how they turned out and I plan to go through my scrap pile and make more.
 What amazing stuff have you made with scraps?
 Would love for you to share in the comments below.